Our disabled dance artists share their top tips for creating accessible online dance classes…

 When you promote your classes be clear in the online description that your class is inclusive, and you will provide options for disabled dancers.
-If you’d like to know more about translating movement between different physicalities, which helps with offering options for disabled dancers, this blog covers it.
+If you’d like to know more about translating movement between different physicalities, which helps with offering options for disabled dancers, the blog ‘Translation Principles’ covers it.

 If you are aware a move might not be accessible for seated dancers, sharing the intention/purpose of the movement you are demonstrating will aid the dancer’s translation process.
 Demonstrating different options for seated dancers using a chair to provide more detail is helpful, but not required, professional disabled dancers are very familiar with translating.

 Use open language as much as possible; this blog covers the FOLDS teaching resource which includes open language

 Refer to a dancer’s “base”, rather than their “wheels” or “feet” or “hands”.
 Or if you do say it, specify all, this then does not exclude anyone.